 Interview with Sabine Müller, GIZ Country Director Ukraine

 Ms Müller, more than four million people are affected by the conflict in the eastern part of Ukraine.
-One and a half million people have had to leave their homes and are registered as internally displaced persons – in other words, refugees in their own country.
+1,8 million people have had to leave their homes and are registered as internally displaced persons – in other words, refugees in their own country.
 What is the situation like in Ukraine today?

 In contrast to other countries, the internally displaced people in Ukraine have not gathered together in large camps at a central location: instead, they are distributed between a large number of towns and communities in what are more likely to be small groups.
 This has created considerable challenges for the communities.
 They have to register the new arrivals, find them accommodation, provide places in kindergartens, schools and senior citizen residential homes and also make sure that health care is available.
 Furthermore, it was not easy for the local population in the towns and communities to suddenly have to integrate so many new people into their familiar surroundings.
 Although solidarity was generally strong, conflicts also occurred when, for instance, there was competition for the limited residential accommodation or where funds were needed to renovate a school and local parents also had to cover the share for internally displaced pupils.
 In any case, the towns and communities have very limited capacity.
 The conflict in eastern Ukraine is laying bare existing problems and bringing them to the fore.